Where Butterflies Don't Fly

 premiered on May 16, 2022.
 The story takes place in Kadaň and cave complexes.

 Plot

-Daniel is an odd guy who lives with his endlessly quarrelling parents uncomplaining about his destiny.
-He keeps a distance from other people, he has no friends, nobody understands him, he is different.
-He will be turning nineteen and the last thing he would spend his time on is a preparation for his approaching graduation.
+Daniel is a guy who lives with his parents.
+He keeps a distance from other people.
+He will be turning nineteen and the last thing he would spend his time on is a preparation for his graduation.

 Adam is his classteacher.
 He is gay who lives in a relationship with his younger partner David and his strictly guarded secret keeps locked behind a door of their apartment.

 Daniel and Adam live in their own bubbles until a moment when they find themselves together in a life-threatening situation.
 Lost in the darkness, cut off from the rest of the world, they are both looking for a way out.
 How far will they be willing to go?